 The DEM finds through Federal/State screening meetings that the activity is reasonably likely to have minimal or no impact on water quality.

 ii.
 Concurrence under Section 307 of the Federal Coastal Zone Management Act (CZM) Act of 1972, as amended.
-Section 307(c)(1) of the CZM Act requires the Corps to provide a consistency determination and receive state agreement prior to the issuance, reissuance, or expansion of activities authorized by a GP that authorizes activities within a state with a Federally-approved Coastal Management Program when activities that would occur within, or outside, that state’s coastal zone will affect any land or water use or natural resource of the state’s coastal zone.
+Section 307(c)(1) requires the Corps to provide a consistency determination and receive state agreement prior to the issuance, reissuance, or expansion of activities authorized by a GP that authorizes activities within a state with a Federally-approved Coastal Management Program when activities that would occur within, or outside, that state’s coastal zone will affect any land or water use or natural resource of the state’s coastal zone.
 In Rhode Island, the RI Coastal Resources Management Council (CRMC) administers the RI CZM program.
-The CRMC has agreed with the Corps consistency determination for activities authorized under these GPs and therefore these activities do not require any additional CZM Federal consistency review.
+The CRMC has agreed with the Corps consistency determination for activities authorized under these GPs provided the applicant obtains the applicable state approvals listed in (1) above, and therefore these activities do not require any additional CZM Federal consistency review.
 The state’s coastal zone is statutorily defined in RIGL Chapter 23, Section 46-23.

 Part B: State-Specific Application/Notification and Authorization Procedures